Do Cambodians Ignore Free Public Services?

 Secondly, the government should decrease inequality and enhance transparency in public service delivery through information sharing with citizens.
 To maintain effectiveness and efficiency, the government should mull over TV spots on any well-known television networks to educate citizens about public service availability.
 On top of that, the government should develop a digital platform or an online application where citizens can check that public service delivery is available in their areas and submit their feedback and suggestions accordingly.
 Besides that, the government should consider running campaigns to notify people while the village chiefs gather their citizens per family member to join.
 They should also facilitate dialogues in which people can voice their concerns and needs.
 By doing this, I believe that it will foster public information-sharing regarding public service delivery.

 Ultimately, the government should pay closer attention to the capacity of citizens and service providers.
-The government should guarantee that the service providers are well-trained and their roles and responsibilities satisfactorily.
+The government should guarantee that the service providers are well-trained and can effectively perform their roles and responsibilities satisfactorily.
 For example, suppose that they are a clerk.
 In that case, they should understand their role and responsibilities in providing administrative services to people and have the proper education on relevant administrative services.
 It means that the government should provide additional or short course training to all service providers to ensure that they perform their jobs well.
 Likewise, educating citizens about public service delivery is also a must.
 The government should consider including public service delivery as one of the social studies chapters in every grade level, starting from kindergarten to grade 12th, ensuring students know the importance of public service delivery, their rights and responsibilities, and especially how to seek those services.

 These steps are vital to consider if the government aspires to improve the availability and accessibility of public service delivery to citizens and make their lives better.